 Azure Storage Explorer is a free graphical utility that allows you to connect to an Azure account to view and manage storage resources across subscriptions and tenants from your local machine.
 I won’t go through the steps of setting up Azure Storage Explorer but the tool can be downloaded here.

 Once you have installed Storage Explorer and added your subscriptions, it should look something like this:

 I’ve added two subscriptions that are from different tenants.
 In this case, I have a VM in the “Visual Studio Enterprise” subscription that I will move to the subscription called “richardburrs”.
-The two subs are in different tenants.
-To those who are inquisitive, the resources that appear in these examples no longer exist.
+The resources that appear in these examples no longer exist.

 Before proceeding with the VM migration process, make sure the target VM is stopped.
 The first step in Storage Explorer is to navigate to the disk that is associated with the VM that will be migrated.
-My source disk is located in the “mydev-rg” Resource Group under the Visual Studio Enterprise subscription.
-Once there, select the disk you wish to copy and then click on the “Copy” button as seen below.
+In this case, the source disk is located in the “mydev-rg” Resource Group under the Visual Studio Enterprise subscription.
+Once there, select the disk to be copied and then click on the “Copy” button as seen below.

-Next, navigate to the resource group in the target tenant that you have determined will contain the new VM.
+Next, navigate to the resource group in the target tenant that will contain the new VM.
 In this case, I’m choosing the “migrate-rg” Resource Group under the “richardburrs” subscription.
-This sub is in a different tenant than the previous sub.
-Click the “Paste” button at the top of the window pane on the right, as seen in the following screenshot.
+Again, this subscription is in a different tenant.
+Click the “Paste” button at the top of the window pane on the right, as seen below.

 A window will open to provide information for the disk that will be copied.
 Fill out the information for the disk name, region, availability zones and type.
 Once you’re done, click “Paste”.